 Maui fire death toll rises to at least 36 after fast-moving blaze nearly destroys town of Lahaina

-At least 36 people have been killed by a wildfire in the historic Hawaiian town of Lahaina, Maui County officials said late Wednesday night local time.
+The death toll rose dramatically overnight on Hawaii's island of Maui, where a fast-moving wildfire nearly destroyed the historic town of Lahaina.
+The wildfire killed at least 36 people and damaged or destroyed more than 270 structures, officials said Wednesday.

+Officials warned that the death toll could rise, with multiple fires on the island still burning and teams spreading out to search charred areas.

-The Lahaina blaze was one of several that have devastated entire towns in Hawaii, initially spread by winds from Hurricane Dora as it passed far to the south on Tuesday.
+The Lahaina blaze was one of several that devastated entire communities in Hawaii, initially spread by winds from Hurricane Dora as it passed far to the south.

+Terrifying images out of a Maui neighborhood showed home after home swallowed by fast-moving flames Tuesday night as residents scrambled to escape.

 The wildfires took the island of Maui by surprise, leaving behind burned-out cars on once busy streets and smoking piles of rubble where historic buildings had stood.